• Skip to main content

 • Add the gelatin to the fruit puree and allow it to absorb the liquid and expand (bloom).

 • Mix the berry puree and gelatin with honey, to taste, in a saucepan over low heat.
-You can see in the pictures that I made a much larger batch because I wanted to use the rest to make gummy worms.
-You can thin out the mixture with a dash of water if you like.
+Thin out the mixture with a dash of water for a more workable mixture.
 Cook and stir until the gelatin has dissolved.

 If using fruit juice